 As mentioned, XLR cables have 3 pins to carry audio:

 Nearly all professional analog microphones have XLR output connections and utilize the Ground, Hot, and Cold pins to transfer audio signals.

 Pin 1 is chassis ground.
 The voltages on Pins 2 and 3 are relative to the ground pin.
 Pin 1 also provides a cable shield for professional XLR cables, which aids tremendously in reducing electromagnetic and radio frequency interference.

-Pin 2 is the positive polarity terminal while Pin 3 is the negative polarity terminal.
-When a microphone outputs its audio signal through XLR, it sends the signal down Pins 2 and 3.
-Pin 2 has the “regular polarity” audio signal and Pin 3 has the same audio signal, only in reverse polarity.
+Pin 2 is the positive polarity terminal, while Pin 3 is the negative polarity terminal.
+When a microphone outputs its audio signal through XLR, it sends it down Pins 2 and 3.
+Pin 2 has the “regular polarity” audio signal, and Pin 3 has the same audio signal, only in reverse polarity.

-So if we were to sum up the two AC voltages on pins 2 and 3 in the XLR cable, we’d have zero volts along the entire cable.
-However, any possible interference (electromagnetic, radio, or other) will show up on both pins 2 and 3 (relative to pin 1).
+So if we were to sum up the two AC voltages on pins 2 and 3 in the XLR cable, we'd have zero volts along the entire cable.
+However, any possible interference (electromagnetic, radio, or other) will appear on pins 2 and 3 (relative to pin 1).

 When the microphone audio signal reaches the preamplifier, a differential amplifier boosts the signal.
 A differential amplifier takes the difference between pins 2 and 3.
 This effectively sums the audio portion of pins 2/3 while eliminating any interference.

 This elimination of interference is known as “common mode rejection” and is highly effective.

 For more information on microphones and XLR cables/connectors, check out my article Why Do Microphones Use XLR Cables?

 There is another way to send balanced audio from a microphone: wirelessly!